Schemex: Discovering Structural Abstractions from Examples: Technical Evaluation

-As Schemex Full went through another cycle of contrastive analysis and abstraction, it is not surprising that it can generate higher-quality schema (D1 and D2).
-In terms of example fit (D4), through contrastive refinement, Schemex Full enables finer-grained alignment between schema attributes and examples, capturing subtle structural cues that Schemex Initial often missed.
-For example, for the news headline case, the initial version emphasizes using active verbs and focusing on a single event.
-The full version adds guidance for compound action handling—such as using “and,” “as,” or “after” to connect multiple developments—which better reflects several gold examples that combine actions and consequences in a single headline.
-This also explains why schemas derived by Schemex Full can generate outputs that better align with the original examples (D6) and serve the creation purpose more effectively (D7), as it captures more nuanced rules from good examples for AI to follow.
+\paragraph{Example Fit.} Through contrastive refinement, Schemex Full achieves finer-grained alignment between schema attributes and examples.
+For instance, for news headlines, Schemex Initial emphasized active verbs and single-event focus.
+The full version added guidance for compound action handling - such as using "and," "as," or "after" to connect multiple developments - which better reflects the examples that combine actions and consequences in a single headline.